How to Export Raw Data from Google Analytics

 - Reasonable cost.

-Luckily for all of us, there’s no need to reinvent the wheel, especially since good services are already out there.
-I’m talking about Google BigQuery, a Google Cloud Platform-based data warehouse designed for data analytics.
+Luckily for all of us, there’s no need to reinvent the wheel, especially since good services are already out there like Google BigQuery, a Google Cloud Platform-based data warehouse designed for data analytics.

 Why Google BigQuery?